Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Our Method

-\textbf{Compute the bonus/penalty score.} We then repeatedly sample a bonus question $q$ and a penalty question $q'$ while ensuring $Z_q = Z_{q'} =k$.
+\textbf{Compute the bonus/penalty score.} Fixing a $k\in \Sigma$, we then repeatedly sample a bonus question $q$ and a penalty question $q'$ while ensuring $Z_q = Z_{q'} =k$.
 For each pair of samples, the score for agent $i$ is:

-where $j$ is a randomly selected agent who answers question $q'$.
-The final score for agent $i$ is obtained by averaging over all sampled pairs of $q$ and $q'$.
-Algorithm \ref{alg:condition_ca} presents the procedures of our method.
+where $j$ is a randomly selected agent who answers both $q$ and $q'$.
+The final score for agent $i$ is obtained by averaging over all $k\in\Sigma$ and the sampled pairs of $q$ and $q'$.

 Intuitively, the conditioned CA mechanism encourages agents to agree on the same question and penalizes agents when they agree on two distinct questions, given that the principal’s sampled signal is identical on both questions.
 If agents rely purely on the cheap signal or respond independently of the true signal, the bonus score and the penalty score cancel out in expectation.
 This results in a score that is close to zero.
+We defer more details to \cref{app:cond_ca}.